kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 completely sent, those that are in the process of being sent, and those that have not yet started being sent.
 That number being sent is 1 unless it is 0 and the queue has no unsent packets.
-This virtual world uses the same clock as the real world.
+This virtual world uses the same clock as the real world; the original story does too, although some authors describe `R(t)` as "virtual" or "warped" time.
 Whenever a packet finishes being sent in the real world, the next packet to be transmitted is the one that is unsent in the real world and will finish being sent soonest in the virtual world.
 If there is a tie among several, we pick the one whose queue is next in round-robin order (following the queue last picked).

 We can define beginning and end times (B and E) for transmission of the j'th packet of queue i in the virtual world, with the following